iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Now we can use the motor testing tools in QGroundControl to confirm that the flight controller can control the module.

 1. Power off the module, and connect it to the flight controller.
-2. In QGroundControl under "Vehicle Setup," select the "Motors" section.
+2. In QGroundControl under "Vehicle Setup," select the "Actuators" section.
 3. Arm the safety switch on your flight controller if necessary.
-4. Turn on the module, and wait for it to complete the 5=beep startup song.
+4. Turn on the module, and wait for it to complete the 5-beep startup song.
 5. Enable the module sliders with the toggle underneath the sliders.
 6. Move the Motor 1 slider bar just slightly above its start position to give the module a throttle command near 0%.
 The module should play its two note arming song, and may spin slowly.